creatuity/magento2-order-status-adjust/README.md

 ## Usage
 ### Configuration
-Go to Admin Panel -> Stores -> Settings -> Order Status Adjust Module.
+Go to Admin Panel -> Stores -> Settings -> Order Status Adjust Rules.

 Click on "Add New Rule" button located in the upper-right corner of the screen to add new rule.